Sikorsky Memorial Airport: Curtiss and Sikorsky hangars

 A historically important structure on the airport's grounds is the Curtiss Hangar, built in 1928 by Glenn Curtiss.
 The hangar served as the home of a branch of the Curtiss Flying School for several years.
 In 1930, Sikorsky began flying boat production next to the hangar including the Pan AM Clipper.
 Early Sikorsky helicopter development, including the first practical helicopter, the Vought-Sikorsky VS-300 occurred on the grounds.

 The Curtiss hangar was referred to as "Hangar 1", while the Sikorsky hangar was referred to as "Hangar 2".

 Howard Hughes kept aircraft in the hangar, Amelia Earhart visited, and Charles Lindbergh test piloted the Vought V-173 "Flying Pancake" in the 1940s.
 During World War II 8000 Chance-Vought F4U Corsair fighter-bombers were produced across the street and flown from the hangar for the war in the Pacific.
 The XF4U prototype was stored in the hangar.

 In 2018 the Connecticut Air and Space Center announced that the hangar is being restored into a museum of flight focusing on locally manufactured aircraft including a Chance-Vought F4U Corsair, a replica of the Gustave Whitehead 1901 flyer and a Sikorsky S-60 helicopter.

 Airlines and destinations

+There are no scheduled operations at this time.
+Tailwind Air previously provided scheduled and charter service, but lost its Air Operator's Certificate in January 2025, and filed for Chapter 11 bankruptcy in January 2026.